 Implementation

-The sbb-time-input is a component that displays the typed value as a formatted time (HH:mm).
+The sbb-time-input is an input component that displays the typed value as a formatted time (HH:mm).

 The component allows the insertion of up to 4 numbers, possibly with a separator char like ., :, , or -,